Michigan Library Love: Libraries to Visit This Summer

 Chelsea District Library

-Chelsea District Library (CDL) is located in a beautiful building that combines the new and the historic.
-Twenty years ago, the town voted yes on a bond that allowed them to expand the existing library, located in the historic McKune House, into a two-story structure with room for over 80,000 items.
+Chelsea District Library is located in a beautiful building that combines the new and the historic.
+Twenty years ago, the town voted yes on a bond that allowed it to expand the existing library, located in the historic McKune House, into a two-story structure with room for over 80,000 items.

 Metro Detroit